Gray-shanked douc: Behavior

 Grey-shanked doucs are diurnal and primarily arboreal.
 They move about through trees by jumping and brachiating.
 In the past they have been found in groups as large as fifty individuals but those numbers have been greatly reduced to 4 to 15 individuals.
 Males are the dominant gender and dominance hierarchies have been observed while in captivity.

 The grey-shanked douc langur communicates using touch, visual communication, and sound.
 Growls are used to show aggression.
 They can be used as a threat or warning toward other individuals.
 A soft, twitter sound is used when being submissive.

 Grey-shanked doucs also engage in grooming to remove parasites and to establish and strengthen bonds between group members.
 This is usually done before resting for the night.
 Group members will also spar with each other.
 Sparring is a type of aggressive behavior in which participants will slap, pull, and grab each other.

 Visual communication includes facial expressions and various postures.
 Facial expressions include grimacing, which is used to show submissiveness, play face, which is used to play with another group member, and staring which suggests either curiosity or aggression.
 Facial expressions are also used during courtship.
 The male will make faces at the female indicating that he is ready to copulate.

 Grey-shanked langurs are primarily folivourous but will also eat other plant parts such as seeds, fruits, and flowers.
 They prefer young leaves and fruit that has not yet fully ripened.

 Reproduction

 The breeding season usually occurs between August and December and gestation is about 165 to 190 days.
 When courting, potential mates will use facial expressions to indicate that they are ready to copulate.
 One will thrust its jaw forward, shake its head, and raise and lower its eyebrows.
 The other will then respond with the same action.
 This may be repeated several times.
 The female then presents herself to the male.

 Births usually occur between January and August, during the fruiting season.
-The mother will give birth to one offspring weighing 500 g to 720 g.
+The mother will give birth to one offspring weighing 500 to 720 g.
 Females are sexually mature at about four years of age.